 Even with established thresholds, an effective BVA requires the control performer to understand the business context behind the financials and to think critically about how changes in the business should manifest.
 If sales are below budget, for example, sales commissions should also be lower.

-Understanding offsetting variances and disaggregating data is also important.
-If data isn’t disaggregated, it’s possible to have offsetting variances that mask material changes to the balance sheet.
+Understanding offsetting variances and disaggregating data is crucial.
+If data isn’t disaggregated, it’s possible to have offsetting variances that mask material changes to account balances.
 Accounts are also sometimes an aggregation of different transaction types, which may have different expectations and potential errors.

 Poor Documentation